-Your resistance makes the emotional pain you experience more unbearable.
+Resisting emotional pain only intensifies its impact, making it more unbearable.
 The more you hold onto the past identity and stories that your ego has created for you, the more you are going to suffer.
-On the other hand, if you tell yourself that the Dark Night is a blessing and it brings you a new level of awareness and enlightenment, your journey will be so much smoother and easier.
-It will also come to completion faster than when you resist it.
+On the other hand, if you embrace the Dark Night as an opportunity for growth, it will ease the journey and accelerate transformation.

-During this period, you might want to blame and resent others for your circumstances, especially because Dark Nights are often triggered by a change of external events such as the loss of a loved one, a physical accident, a sudden illness and a loss of job or relationship.
-Our ego wants to avoid pain and tries to find relief by blaming others.
+In this phase, it is common to feel the urge to blame and resent others for the circumstances, especially when the Dark Night is triggered by external events like the loss of a loved one, physical accidents, sudden illness, job loss, or relationship breakdown.
+The ego seeks to avoid pain and seeks relief through blame.

 But when you blame, you are deflecting your emotional pain to others.